|

 in Jacksonville often has its painted signs completely obscured

 by inches of thick growth.
+And thick growth is food for the ecosystem.

-trash the temperatures or take visibility down to zero.
+or take visibility down to zero.
 But typical

 area